top1944/duckuments/docs/10_intro_to_project/10_intro.md

 # What is Duckietown?

-TODO: Write mission statement
+TODO: Write the mission statement

-# Watch some videos
+## Watch some videos

+TODO:

-# Read papers about Duckietown
+## Read papers about Duckietown

+TODO:

-# Beginnings of Duckietown
+## Beginnings of Duckietown

+TODO:

 # Duckietown around the world

+TODO:

-# Coming up in 2017
+## Coming up in 2017

+TODO:

 # First steps {#sec:first-steps}

 ## How to get started

 If you are an instructor, please jump to [](#sec:for-instructors).

 If you are a self-guided learner, please jump to [](#sec:for-self-guided-learners).

 If you are a company, and interested in working with Duckietown, please jump to  [](#sec:for-companies).

 ## How to keep in touch